 Patients with a thicker cornea may indicate higher IOP readings than are actually there.
 This would mean the eye pressure is lower than the optometrist may think.
 This false reading of a higher IOP would mean that eye drops are given to lower the eye pressure when they aren’t necessary.
 Conversely, it is important to have regular eye exams to monitor this pressure in the event that it changes.

-Comprehensive Mobile’s vision plan includes measuring the corneal thickness yearly to ensure the thickness is evaluated appropriately.
-In addition, Comprehensive Mobile’s vision plan also includes measuring the IOP of the eye twice yearly to confirm the pressure in the eyes is showing an acceptable level as well.
+Comprehensive Mobile’s vision program includes measuring the corneal thickness to ensure the thickness is evaluated appropriately.
+In addition, Comprehensive Mobile’s vision program also includes measuring the IOP of the eye to confirm the pressure in the eyes is showing an acceptable level as well.
 The thickness and pressure levels work in tandem with each other.
 Because of this, regular eye exams measuring corneal thickness is imperative to minimize the risk of vision loss.

 SOURCES FOR THIS MATERIAL: Glaucoma Research Foundation; Perkins Tonometer